INTO-CPS-Association/plant-controller/STATUS.md

 * One Raspberry Pi 3
 * senseHAT
 * Waveshare relay HAT
-* Three 5V submersible DC motors
+* Two 5V submersible DC motors
-* One I2C passive hub
+* Three stands to properly place watering pipes in the plants

 Pending tasks are:

+* Greenhouse - 3
   * Two stands to properly place watering pipes in the plants
-* write controller code
+  * One 9V and 9 to 12 Watt charger